 #4 WRITE DOWN THE DATE OF YOUR LAST PERIOD

 You will be asked for this date multiple times in the next coming weeks and months, so make sure you have the facts right!
 Your healthcare provider will take the date of your last menstrual cycle and calculate your expected due date.
+I find that entering it in my iPhone helps a lot!

 #5 DOWNLOAD A BABY TRACKING APP